cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Envelope Structure {#envelope-structure}

-The `internal` key recovery mechanism defines its `Envelope` as follows:
+The key recovery mechanism defines its `Envelope` as follows:

 ~~~
 struct {